skyventus/tp/docs/DeveloperGuide.md

 * Saving function will Encode the transaction detail and pass it back to storage to save to the file.

+The *Sequence Diagram* below shows how the components interact with each other in the scenario where the user issues the command ```search keyword```

 ###### Search Command Sequence Diagram
 ![SearchCommand Sequence Diagram](images/SearchSequenceDiagram.png)

+The following *Object Diagram* gives an overview of which objects are accessed and associated with the execution of the `Search` command.

 ###### Search Command Object Diagram
 ![SearchCommand Object Diagram](images/SearchCommandObjectDiagram.png)

+The following *Sequence Diagram* shows how the components interact in the scenario where the user issues the `total` command.

 ###### Total Command Sequence Diagram
 ![Sequence](images/TotalCommandSequence.png)